rnation331/2025-Summer-Tokyo-Studio/README.md

 # 2025-Summer-Tokyo-Studio

-## Tokyo Digital Twin for Urban Risk and Regeneration
+## Nihonbashi Digital Twin for Urban Risk and Regeneration

 This repository supports a digital twin system for **Nihonbashi, Tokyo**, as a strategic planning platform for urban revitalization and carbon neutrality.